Juligi/Stock_Analysis/README.md

 ### Analysis' Purpose:

 The purposes of this analysis is to analyze ticker data for years 2017 and 2018.
-The data consists of:
+The data consists of the following information (note: below, the name of each column is italized for visualization of data structure):
 1. the stock's symbol or _ticker_ (12),
-2. __date__ when the shares were traded,
+2. _date_ when the shares were traded,
 4. the ticker's _open_ price
 5. the ticker's  _high_ price
 7. the ticker's _low_ price,